 The children’s psychology service runs a number of support groups for patients and their families.

-Evelina’s Pride is an adolescent group that provides a supportive network for young people with a range of physical health difficulties who are under the care of Evelina London Children’s Hospital.
+Evelina’s Youth Group is an adolescent group that provides a supportive network for young people with a range of physical health difficulties who are under the care of Evelina London Children’s Hospital.

 Parents ‘Come for a cuppa’ group

 This is an informal group for parents of children with cardiac conditions who are staying at Evelina London Children’s Hospital.
 The group meets fortnightly and is run by the children’s psychology team and the Evelina Children’s Heart Organisation (ECHO) parent volunteers.